 "Kai spent thousands on software and expensive equipment to become a mixing engineer.
 Help him recoup it before he starves to death!"

 The above was the strap-line my friend suggested, I guess I half went with it!
-Believe it or not, I am a fully fledged mixing engineer with experience mixing BBC Introducing up and coming artists and I'm seeking to kickstart my career.
-Im currently building a portfolio so the most important currency to me right now is your trust in me as an engineer.
+Believe it or not, I am a fully fledged mixing engineer with experience mixing BBC Introducing up and coming artists and I want to mix your tracks!

-I have full mixing suite in London with professional equipment and can mix anything Pop, Rock, Hip-Hop & Rnb and even Jazz.
+I have full mixing suite in London with professional equipment and I specialise in mixing Pop, Indie Pop Alternative Rock, Folk-Pop, Hip-Hop & Rnb and Soul

-Delivery of a professionally mixed track is my aim, and with a full array of premium industry tools to to clean up, widen and spatialise your music.
+You can expect professionally mixed tracks, and with a full array of premium industry tools to to clean up, widen and spatialise your music.
 All mixing is done "in the box" and analog outboard gear is accurately emulated to give you the most authentic mix.
 This includes compression, EQ, reverbs, delays and all other audio colouration you can think of.
 The "in the box" method is widely adopted and used amongst even the most established engineers.

 The way I approach mixing is by developing a rapport and connection to you as a client.
 To gain a strong understanding of what grooves with the artists is the best way to give them the mix they imagined in their head.